 Italian is a language that has always appealed to me, as Italy is such a lovely country.
 I have traveled and hitchhiked through Italy and, at that time, I didn’t speak Italian, so I was relying on my knowledge of Spanish to communicate with people.
 With so many fascinating places to visit, great food and lively people, it didn’t take long to realize that I wanted to learn Italian.

-I’ve compiled some Italian resources which helped me learn the language and I’ll share my Italian learning methods and where I am today with the language.
+I’ve compiled some Italian resources which helped me learn the language.
+I’ll also share my methods for learning Italian then, the best way to learn Italian now, and where I am today with the language.

-The first thing I remember doing was getting the Italian Linguaphone series, which is basically an at-home course to help you learn Italian.
-These are overpriced in my opinion, as you only really need the text, audio and a glossary.
-I’ve always found that the comprehension exercises that you’re meant to complete before and after reading the text are unnecessary and actually spoil the pleasure of reading.
+The first thing I remember doing was getting the Italian Linguaphone series.
+It’s basically an at-home course to help you learn Italian.
+I find the courses overpriced, as you only really need the text, audio and a glossary.
+Furthermore, I’ve always found that the comprehension exercises unnecessary, as they spoil the pleasure of reading.

-What I want when studying a language is to see the word that I don’t know and quickly find out the meaning.
-In former days, this meant using a reader with a glossary, and I’ve previously discussed that I used these while learning German.
+When studying a language, I just want to quickly look up the word that I don’t know and move on.
+Back then, this required using a reader with a glossary.
 There were many different books that I read, for example Prime Letture Italiane Per Stranieri by Armida Roncari.
-There are, however, a few disadvantages with glossaries, for example, the word that you’re looking for may not be in the glossary.
+There are, however, a few disadvantages with glossaries.
+For example, the word that you’re looking for may not be in the glossary.
 Today, these types of readers have been, to a large extent, made obsolete by online dictionaries and tools like LingQ.

 Freebie Italian